Messinground/Habiter/_site/readme.txt

 	<!-- Your page's main content goes here -->

 Change "false" to "true" if you want it to appear on the navbar.
+You may also refer to PageTemplate.html to see how a page should be formatted.